 Remember that you must contact your relevant driving licensing agency when you are diagnosed with Parkinson's.
-Contact details for these organisations can be found below see our information on driving and Parkinson's.
+Contact details for these organisations can be found on the next page.

+Find out more: see our information on driving and Parkinson's.